copper-dusk/aspire-yaml/readme.md

 An Aspire hosting integration for dynamically authoring YAML files from your AppHost and materializing them to disk at startup, ready for use!

-I despise working with YAML, but even I can't deny that they have their uses and are ubiquitous.
-From time to time, you may need to include YAML files in your deployments.
+I despise working with YAML, but even I can't deny that it has its uses and is ubiquitous.
+As a result, from time to time, you may need to include YAML files in your deployments.
 Naturally, managing files in a project, bundling them on output, and then referencing them at runtime is convoluted and unwieldy.

-So, I made this library to let you manage YAML files at runtime!
+So, I made this library to let you manage YAML files at runtime from Aspire!

-The intent is to let you declare configuration files (Dapr components, Kubernetes manifests, app config, etc.) alongside the rest of your distributed application model — so they can reference Aspire parameters, resources, and endpoints directly instead of being maintained as separate static files.
+The idea is to let you declare configuration files (Dapr components, Kubernetes manifests, app config, etc.) alongside the rest of your distributed application model.
+Then, they can reference Aspire parameters, resources, and endpoints directly instead of being maintained as separate static files.
+Want strong typing for YAML data structures?
+[No probalo!](https://www.youtube.com/watch?v=ToJlOND8TfU)

 ## How it works